mxschmitt/awesome-playwright/README.md

 - [Blockstack](https://github.com/blockstack/ux) - Playwright is used to run cross-browser UI tests.
 - [xterm.js](https://github.com/xtermjs/xterm.js) - Playwright is used to run cross-browser integration tests.
 - [Heroku Playwright Example](https://github.com/mxschmitt/heroku-playwright-example) - Example using Playwright on Heroku.

+## Guides

+- [theheadless.dev](https://theheadless.dev) - Practical guides and runnable examples on Playwright (and Puppeteer).
+- [playwright.tech](https://playwright.tech) - A central home for tutorials, tooling, and showcases of the Playwright ecosystem.

 ## Contribute